 - A. Attendance: Under American Bar Association rules, 80% attendance is required to allow you to write the final exam.
 Attendance will be taken by passing class lists for signature at the start of each class session.
-This course meets 40 times; so you may not miss more than 8 classes. - B. Class Preparation: I employ only a moderate amount of lecture but lots of case method questions and problems.
+This course meets 40 times; so you may not miss more than eight (8) classes.
+I must report excessive absences to the Registrar. - B. Class Preparation: I employ only a moderate amount of lecture but lots of case method questions and problems.
 Consequently, students must come to class prepared to discuss the material assigned.
 All assigned cases must be read and briefed.
 Analyze each case using the following headings: (i) essential substantive facts, (ii) procedural posture, (iii) issues, (iv) legal principles, (v) reasoning and (vi) holding.
 All note problems must be considered before the applicable class session.
 You do not need to know the correct answer (if there is one), but know the reading material and make a reasonable effort to think about the issues raised.